cgrymala/post-content-shortcodes/readme.txt

 == Changelog ==

+= 1.0.1.1 =
+* Adds i18n and l10n features so the plugin can be properly translated in the future

 = 1.0.1 =
 * Fixes issue with the permalink that's used in the "Read More" link on cross-site post lists
 * Turns off debug message when site is installed on non-multisite install